yoshikinoko/XDPluginMeetupJapan/readme.md

 ## DISCLAIMER

 You use this utility at your own risk.
 Under no circumstances shall Adobe be held liable for the use, misuse, or abuse of this utility.

-Use of this utility means that you agree to Adobe's [Terms of Use](https://www.adobe.com/legal/terms.html) and the [Adobe Developer Additional Terms](https://wwwimages2.adobe.com/content/dam/acom/en/legal/servicetou/Adobe-Developer-Additional-Terms_en_US_20180605_2200.pdf).